pektin-dns/feoco/README.md

 # Note

-This is **not** a fully featured web server for routing proxying or anything other than serving small single page apps (that use client side routing).
+This is **not** a fully featured web server for routing proxying or anything other than serving single page apps (that use client side routing).

 # Easy Header configuration